Back to Home

 Colonoscopy is very safe

-Colonoscopy is one of the most commonly performed and safest procedures in gastroenterology.
-Millions are performed every year in Canada and worldwide.
-Serious complications are rare, occurring in less than 1 in 1,000 screening colonoscopies.
-Your gastroenterologist will discuss the specific risks with you before the procedure.
+A colonoscopy is one of the safest procedures in medicine.
+Millions are done safely every year.
+Serious problems are rare — less than 1 in 1,000 screening colonoscopies.
+Your doctor will go over the risks with you before the procedure.

 📊Complication Rates in Perspective